moleculerjs/site/source/docs/broker.md

 | `localService ` | `Boolean` | True if a local service changed. |

 ### `$circuit-breaker.open`
-The broker send this event if the circuit breaker module changed the state to `open`.
+The broker sends this event when the circuit breaker module change its state to `open`.

 **Parameters**